 Q. What trails are wheelchair accessible?

-A. The Pa'rus Trail and the Riverside Walk.
+A. The Pa'rus Trail and the Riverside Walk and accessible with assistance.

 Q. Are bicycles allowed on the trails?

 A. No. With one exception, the Pa'rus Trail.

 Q. Is there mountain biking in the park?

 A. No. There is world class mountain biking in nearby areas.
 Bike shops in Springdale have information and maps of those areas.